 As you explore payroll service possibilities, see if your budget aligns with your preferences.
 If it doesn’t, you’ll need to adjust your expectations accordingly.
 That said, you might be surprised by how powerful a payroll service you can access on a budget.
 And the three payroll services options highlighted above are exhibits A, B, and C.

 Guest Blog by Fundera.
-Eric Goldschein is an editor and writer at Fundera, a marketplace for small business financial solutions such as small business credit cards.
-He covers finance, marketing, HR, and small business trends.
+Eric Goldschein is the partnerships editor at Fundera, a marketplace for small business financial solutions.
+Eric has nearly a decade of experience in digital media and writes extensively on finance, HR, marketing, entrepreneurship, and small business trends.